 In some cases, the University of Pittsburgh may not offer COBRA coverage or your COBRA coverage has been exhausted.
-If so, you may be eligible for UPMC Health Plan's conversion coverage or coverage offered by other carriers.
+If so, you may be eligible for UPMC Health Plan's conversion coverage.
 You also may be eligible for conversion coverage if you chose an extension of coverage under COBRA and that coverage expired.